 Make sure you have anchor points around the area in which you would like to have your sail.
 This can be the wall of your house, large trees (trunk only), carport etc.

-If you don’t have enough anchor points, then you will need to erect some using wood, steel or even bamboo.
+If you don’t have enough anchor points, then you will need to erect some using wood, stainless steel or even bamboo.

 Since the timber frame of our house didn’t offer enough solid anchor points for the way we wanted to position it, we had to erect two of our own anchor posts using 3 x 3 inch timber.
 For the third anchor point, we used a wall of our house (see image below).